gamerfuckerofficial/CheemsBot/README.md

 ## Credits

-Huge thanks to [everyone](https://github.com/KenHV/KensurBot/graphs/contributors) who has helped make this userbot awesome!</p>
+## Huge thanks/credits to the respective owners